 The Fair Work Australia website has 9 employment contract templates for new staff.
 There are also 5 for pay slips and record-keeping, 5 for hours of work, 7 for work and family, 5 for managing performance, 6 for managing underperformance and 3 for ending employment.

 Managing 40 different employment contracts can be a nightmare!
-To make things easier for you, we’ve taken the employment contract process down to the basics.
+To make things easier for you, we’ve broken the process of creating an employment contract template down to the basics.
 Whether you’re a season HR Pro or you’ve never sent an employment contract before, this is the guide for you.

-Here are 7 steps you can take to simplify your employment contract process:
+Here are 7 steps you can take to easily create an employment contract template: